What is Life Cycle Costing?

 Applications of Life Cycle Costing

-- In engineering and production fields, this concept is used in the development and manufacturing of goods that incur the least cost to the customer in terms of installation, operating, maintenance, disposal etc.
+- In engineering and production, this concept is used in developing and manufacturing goods that incur the least cost to the customer in terms of installation, operating, maintenance, disposal, etc.

-- In the case of customer service, whole life costing is used with the focus to minimise the amount of replacement, warranty and field service.
+- In the case of customer service, whole life costing is used to minimize the amount of replacement, warranty, and field service.

-- It provides a precise estimate of the expected cost to be incurred over the life span of the asset.
+- It provides a precise estimate of the expected cost to be incurred over the asset’s life span.

 - It makes sure that the best decision is made based on an accurate and realistic estimate of costs.

-- It ensures that the management takes early actions to lower both recurring and non-recurring costs.
+- It ensures that the management takes early actions to lower recurring and non-recurring costs.

-The life cycle costing estimates help in the decision-making process where the mutually exclusive option is available.
-Also, the management can plan on how to reduce the overall cost of the item through the extension of useful life, efficient utilisation or other similar cost rationalisation measures.
+The life cycle costing estimates help decision-making where a mutually exclusive option is available.
+Also, the management can plan to reduce the item’s overall cost through the extension of useful life, efficient utilization, or other similar cost rationalization measures.